Nicarao people: History

 According to tradition, the Nicaraos migrated from their ancestral homeland, which they referred to as Nahuatlan, meaning "land of Nahuas" or "place of intelligible speech".
 After Nahuatlan collapsed, they were commanded by Tloquenahuaque to travel south until they found a lake with two volcanoes rising out of the water.
 After the Nicarao split from the Pipils and migrated further south, they stopped when they reached Lake Nicaragua, the largest lake in Central America, which contains two volcanoes on Ometepe.

-After the Nicarao arrived into what is now western Nicaragua and northwestern Costa Rica, they seized most of the fertile lands in the area through warfare, and displaced many neighboring tribes, most of which were derived from the Muisca, including the Cacaoperas, and Huetares, but also Mesoamerican tribes, including the Chorotegas, who are Otomanguean.
+After the Nicarao arrived into what is now western Nicaragua and northwestern Costa Rica, they seized most of the fertile lands in the area through warfare, and displaced many neighboring peoples, most of which were cultures belonging to the Isthmo-Colombian Area, including the Cacaoperas, and Huetares, but also Mesoamerican peoples, including the Chorotegas, who are Otomanguean.
 The Nahua chiefdoms of Kwawkapolkan and Kakawatan sent their armies as far north as Carazo during their wars against the Chorotegas, and as far south as the Nicoya Peninsula and southern Guanacaste during their military campaigns against the Kingdom of Nicoya and the Huetares.

 Furthermore, the chiefdom of Tekwantepek invaded Matagalpa and Boaco to pillage, enslave, and displace the Cacaoperas and Mayangnas from their lands.
 Tekwantepek also performed human sacrifice on Cacaopera and Mayangna prisoners of war in addition to selling their women as slaves and prostitutes for 100 cacao beans and five cacao beans, respectively.